 In 1983, the yacht Australia II ended the Americans 132 year dominance of the America's cup.
 However it was the manner of the victory rather than the prize itself that inspired the nation.
 The yacht's 'winged keel' reflected Australian innovative thinking whilst the very fact that they dared challenged American supremacy typified the Australian underdog's sense of self belief.
 In subsequent celebrations, wealthy and common Australians cheered side by side, typifying the egalitarian ethic that every democratic society tries to promote.

 The Boxing Kangaroo was the marketing icon of this victory and like the yacht race, it struck a chord with the Australian public.

 There have been calls for the boxing kangaroo flag to replace the official flag but critics say it is not sombre enough and associates Australia too closely with sport.

 The boomerang was a unique hunting tool, weapon and ritualised implement used by Aboriginal tribes.
 The curved wings allowed the boomerang to fly, with the spin producing lift much like a helicopter.
-If moulded in such a way, it could be made to come back.

-The boomerang shape is used in logos, and boomerangs are sold in souvenir stores.
+The boomerang shape is used in logos and boomerangs are sold in souvenir stores.
 The appeal of the boomerang could be its recognisability as Australian, its ingenuity, or the idea of something coming back.
 It is one of the few Aboriginal-origin symbols that can be used freely in non-Aboriginal society without accusations of cultural theft or politicising.

 The popularity of VB as a national symbol probably goes the classic VB commercials that incorporated environmental imagery of Australia with a variety of Australian professions to create a strong Australian image.
 This image seemed more have more emotional resonance than that conveyed by symbols such as the national flag.